feyeandal/feye.website/data/blog/youthmappers_hosts_pgis_manila.md

 <center>_With Dr. Brent McCusker, one of the co-founders of YouthMappers, and main trainer of PGIS_</center>

 As we brainstormed, I couldn't help but see the opportunity to make it even more impactful.
 The goal?
-Create excitement and foster collaborations across Metro Manila’s active local chapters, all the while highlight the significance of OpenStreetMap and participatory GIS.
+Generate enthusiasm and encourage collaborations among the active local chapters in Metro Manila, while underscoring the significance of OpenStreetMap and participatory GIS.
 I suggested a two-leg workshop to Dr. Brent, kicking off in Alabang and concluding the journey in Diliman with three university chapters on board.
 And he enthusiastically embraced the idea.
 We’ve been coordinating this workshop since August of last year, and admittedly, it was quite a challenge.
 Coordinating among four universities, each with its requirements and approval processes, added complexity to organizing this activity within their campuses.

 <h1>PGIS Alabang</h1>